When to Hire an Attorney After a Car Accident

 Liability Under Georgia Law

 Georgia law allows victims hurt in negligent accidents to recover compensation for their expenses and losses.
-Under law, a negligent party may generally bear liability—or legal responsibility—for the injuries and financial harm that occur after an accident.
-Georgia also recognizes vicarious liability for employers when a commercial vehicle driver causes a crash.
-For example, trucking companies generally bear liability for truck collisions caused by their workers.
+Under the law, a negligent party may generally bear liability—or legal responsibility—for the injuries and financial harm that occur after an accident.
+In a car accident case, liability can fall on various parties depending on the circumstances of the accident.
+Here are some potential parties who may be held liable:

-Accident Victims May Need to File a Lawsuit—And an Attorney Can Litigate
+Car Accident Victims May Need to File a Lawsuit

-In some cases, an attorney may manage your case through litigation.
+In some cases, your car accident attorney may manage your case through litigation.
 This involves suing the liable party or parties and using the civil court system as necessary to settle the case.
 While these lawsuits could go to trial, this happens rarely.
 Instead, the parties continue to negotiate, use mediation, or take other steps to agree on a fair payout value before the trial date.

 Your attorney might recommend suing in your case if:

-• The insurer denies the claim or refuses a fair payout
+- The car insurance company denies the claim or refuses a fair payout

 If you decide to sue in your case, you must follow a strict deadline.
-Generally, Georgia law lets accident victims sue anytime up to the second anniversary of the accident.
+Generally, car accident victims have two years from the date of their accident to file a personal injury lawsuit in civil court.
 Some exceptions could apply.
 However, missing an applicable deadline could mean you lose the right to sue or take your case to trial in a Georgia courtroom.

-Most Georgia Crash Attorneys Offer a Free Case Review
+Our Georgia Car Accident Attorneys Offer a Free Case Review

 You can learn more about your options based on the facts of your crash by getting a free case review with a personal injury lawyer.
 During this consultation, you can ask all your questions, get guidance about your next best steps, and learn when to hire an attorney after a car accident.
 The law firm can also explain their fees and how contingency fees work.
 Most firms do not charge attorney’s fees unless they win.
 Contact a team today to get your consultation started.